simonmetcalfe/dayjob/README.md

 1. When a song is playing that you want to add to a playlist, add it using one of the [keyboard shortcuts](#keyboard-shortcuts).

 ## History
 I created this app because I love discovering new music when at work, but wanted to minimise distractions and the time spent in the Spotify app.
-I've been using a proof of concept since 2017, but finally in 2019 I'm able to release a configurable version that everyone can use.
+I've been using a proof of concept for 2 years, but finally I've been able to release a configurable version that everyone can use.

 ## Development

 I'm not a developer by profession so apologise for any bugs and poor coding practices!  dayjob is a simple project and should be easy to maintain.
-After cloning use *npm install dayjob* to install.
+After cloning use *npm install* to install.

 A list of known issues and tech debt is maintained in GitHub which I might get round to some day.